tweag/haskell-training/material/testing.md

 ---

-At last, we need to initialize our state.
+We need to initialize our state.

 We would like to be initially empty